 The Developer shall not disclose to any third party the business of the Principal, details regarding the Software, including, without limitation to any information regarding the Software’s code, the details and specifications, or the Principal’s business.

-The Developer shall not make copies of any information on the Principal’s business or any content based on the concepts contained within the software document or communications made in the course of business with the Principal or personal use or for distribution unless requested to do so by the Principal or except for solely the benefit of the Principal.
+The Developer shall not make copies of any information on the Principal’s business or any content based on the concepts contained within the Software document or communications made in the course of business with the Principal or personal use or for distribution unless requested to do so by the Principal or except for solely the benefit of the Principal.

 DEVELOPER WARRANTIES